-Tutorials will involve classes in the use of endnote, essay writing, finding, citing and referencing information (including use of databases), and oral presentation skills.
-Students will also have time to work on their group project and get assistance from their tutors if needed.
+Tutorials will focus on problem solving issues related to the lecture material, as well as essay writing, finding, citing and referencing information (including use of databases), and oral presentation skills.
+Students will also have time to work on their Group Project and get assistance from tutors if needed.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.